Firefox logo: Firefox brand redesign (2018–present)

-On June 11, 2019, a new logo for the web browser was announced.
-The 2019 logo was more simple and stylized compared to the previous logos, and was closer in appearance to the first design system presented in 2018, though the system of logos as a whole was closer to the second system.
-In the 2019 redesign, the globe was changed from blue to purple, and the design of the fox was further simplified, with its legs being removed completely.
-Additionally, the browser logo aimed to become more abstract in order to make the logo "fit visually with everything else" in the Firefox brand.
-The brand logo depicts a swirl of fire inspired by the circular motion of the spinning browser icon, as during the development, the team "got a very clear signal that we didn't actually have to show a fox for people to know that it was Firefox".
-Alongside the redesigned browser logo and brand logo, logos were introduced for Firefox Send, Firefox Monitor, and Firefox Lockwise.
-The logos for Firefox Monitor and Firefox Lockwise were unveiled in May 2019, marking the first of the redesigned Firefox logos to be announced.
-The new logos for the Firefox brand, the Firefox Browser, Firefox Send, Firefox Monitor, and Firefox Lockwise were implemented in Firefox 70 on October 22, 2019.
+On June 11, 2019, Mozilla announced the new logo for the web browser, a more abstract and stylized design compared to the previous logos.
+The redesign changed the globe from blue to purple, and further simplified the fox, removing its legs entirely.
+The new Firefox brand logo depicts a swirl of fire inspired by the circular motion of the spinning browser icon, as during the development, the team "got a very clear signal that we didn't actually have to show a fox for people to know that it was Firefox".
+New logos for Firefox Monitor and Firefox Lockwise were teased earlier in May 2019.
+All four new logos were implemented in Firefox 70 on October 22, 2019.